Gyaneshwar-Mongha/n8n-indiamart/README.md

 1. **New row added to Google Sheets:** "Product: LED Lights".
 2. **AI Agent:** Validates the product category.
 3. **IndiaMART Search:** Finds the top 10 current listings for LED Lights.
-4. **IndiaMART Post Requirement:** Posts a public requirement to get competitive bids from those suppliers.
+4. **IndiaMART Post Requirement:** Posts requirement on Indiamart to connect with verified suppliers.

 ## Author